A-r-i-e-l-A/SMD/README.md

 ## 🎉 Acknowledgement <a name = "acknowledgement"></a>
 - [Francisco](https://github.com/fmesasc) - Teacher who made us work on this while we had like 3 other projects and ended up having to extend the deadline.
+- Secret admirer - For helping me with improving the user experience.